gonzalezg5481/Computer-Science-Class/journal.md

 My plan for today is to do 3 Tracy the tutrtle lessons.
 I only did one as this one was really hard.
 # 9/12
 My plan for today is to do the next tracy the turtle lsson, as the last one was very hard and this 2.7 concept is a bit confusing.
+# 9/13
+My plan for today is to do some tracy the turtle lessons.